+Jan Baetens

-Maeterlinck, Maurice (1862-1949)
+Maeterlinck, Maurice (1862—1949)

 Maurice Maeterlinck was a Flemish francophone writer, who spent most of his life in France and whose prolific oeuvre entails poetry, plays, and essays.
 In 1911 he was awarded the Nobel Prize for literature, mainly for his merits in the field of symbolist playwriting and his reputation as a man of great wisdom.
-However, his contemporary reputation relies as much on the musical compositions inspired around 1900 by some of his dramas, such as Pelléas and Mélisande (1892, first performance in 1893): an orchestral suite by Gabriel Fauré, an opera by Claude Debussy, a symphonic poem by Arnold Schoenberg, and a suite by Jean Sibelius.
+However, his contemporary reputation relies as much on the musical compositions inspired around 1900 by some of his dramas.
+Take the musical compositions inspired by his Pelléas and Mélisande (1892, first performance in 1893): an orchestral suite by Gabriel Fauré, an opera by Claude Debussy, a symphonic poem by Arnold Schoenberg, and a suite by Jean Sibelius.

-Disgusted by his Catholic upbringing and preferring a literary career to that of lawyer, the very sensitive and emotional young man will travel to Paris where he will meet Villiers de l'Isle-Adam and other representatives of the Symbolist movement.
-In line with this avant-garde, he will break away from all kinds of realism and try to express the real with the help of symbols and metaphors.
-Using an extremely musical free verse in his first collection of poetry, Les Serres chaudes (The Greenhouses, 1889, the greenhouse being a metaphor of the human heart).
-It is however his Symbolist drama that will establish his exceptional and long-lasting reputation as the inventor of a new form of playwriting, the so-called 'static drama', in which dialogue is replacing action and suggestion has the upper hand on direct suggestion.
-The basic theme of Maeterlinck's plays is fate and the impossibility of the play's characters to fight against the higher forces that constrain them.
-In this drama, the role of human emotions is less important than that of the external forces that drive them.
-Next to Pélléas and Mélisande, the most succesful of these plays was L'oiseau bleu (The Blue Bird, created by Stanislavski in Moscow in 1908), a fairy tale of two children, a brother and a sister, seeking the happiness represented by the symbol of the blue bird, which has given birth to an almost endless series of adaptations in all kind of media.
+Disgusted by his Catholic upbringing and preferring a literary career to that of a lawyer, the very sensitive and emotional young man travelled from Belgium to Paris where he met Villiers de l'Isle-Adam and other representatives of the Symbolist movement.
+In line with this avant-garde, he broke away from all kinds of realism and tried to express the real with the help of symbols and metaphors.
+He used an extremely musical free verse in his first collection of poetry, Les Serres chaudes (The Greenhouses, 1889, the greenhouse being a metaphor for the human heart).
+It is however his Symbolist drama that established his exceptional and long-lasting reputation as the inventor of a new form of playwriting, the so-called 'static drama', in which dialogue replaces action and suggestion dominates over explicit reference.

+The basic theme of most Maeterlinck plays is fate and the impossibility of the play's characters to fight against the higher forces that constrain them.
+In his drama, the role of human emotions is less important than that of the external forces that drive them.
+Next to Pélléas and Mélisande, his most successful play was L'oiseau bleu (The Blue Bird, created by Stanislavski in Moscow in 1908), a fairy tale of two children, a brother and a sister, seeking the happiness represented by the symbol of the blue bird, which has given birth to an almost endless series of adaptations in all kind of media.
 If Maeterlinck's drama proved to be hugely influential on writers (Rilke for instance was one of his great admirers), the larger audience was very fond of the vulgarizing essays on ethically oriented natural science subjects, such as La Vie des abeilles (The Life of the Bee, 1901), and similar subjects, in which he expressed both his mystical tendencies, which gave him the status of a philosopher, and his sympathies for the Socialist movement, which demonstrate his interest in political issues.
-Maeterlinck published such an essay almost every year, partly in order to overcome his writer's block (his most important works have been written before 1910), partly to fund the personal needs of an opulent life.
-One of this essays, the 1927 Vie des termites (The Life of Termites), is considered a typical case of plagiarism: the book borrows heavily from a publication in Afrikaner, a language that Maeterlinck, raised in a Flemish city and having a good knowledge of Dutch, could easily read.
+Maeterlinck published one such essay almost every year, partly in order to overcome his writer's block (his most important works have been written before 1910), partly to fund his opulent personal life.
+One of these essays, the 1927 Vie des termites (The Life of Termites), is considered a typical case of plagiarism: the book borrows heavily from a publication in Afrikaner, a language that Maeterlinck, raised in a Flemish city and having a good knowledge of Dutch, could easily read.

+References and further reading

+Paratextual material